-Transforming Europe's Borders: the future of travel is digital
+Transforming Europe's Borders: The Future is Digital

 Streamlining entry and exit procedure